Denel CEO’s defence is that he tried to stop looting

 Ntsihlele faces 17 charges including insubordination, gross insubordination, conduct unbecoming of a senior employee, failure to act in the interest of the employer, dishonesty, gross misconduct, dereliction of duty, breach of policy and breach of suspension conditions.

-Ntsihlele is set to argue that the leasing and selling of the properties was a move designed to loot the assets.
+Ntsihlele is set to argue that the move to lease and sell the properties was unprocedural and overly hurried.

 Denel is also not taking any chances in the matter, as it has lined up a big-shot lawyer, Cliffe Dekker Hofmeyer, to present the case against Ntsihlele.